-Prior to joining Michigan EIBC, IEI, and 5 Lakes Energy, Laura served as a Policy Advisor in Washington D.C. to Senator Michael Bennet (D-CO) on energy, agriculture, and environmental issues.
-In that capacity, Laura led a team to develop legislation, analyze policy issues, and negotiate bipartisan solutions.
-She was involved in crafting the 2015 extensions of the renewable tax credits, advancing federal initiatives on building energy efficiency, and supporting land conservation efforts.
+Before joining Michigan EIBC, Laura served as the policy advisor to Senator Michael Bennet (D-CO) on energy, agriculture, and environment issues.
+In that capacity, she led a team in Washington, D.C. and Colorado to develop legislation, analyze policy issues, and negotiate bipartisan solutions.
+Laura was involved in crafting the 2015 extensions of the renewable tax credits, advancing federal initiatives on building energy efficiency, and supporting land conservation efforts.

 Laura received a B.S. in Geological and Environmental Science from Stanford University and a Ph.D. in Earth and Environmental Sciences from the University of Michigan.
-Her graduate and postdoctoral research utilized novel techniques to trace toxic heavy metal pollution from sources like coal-fired power plants into rainfall and aquatic ecosystems across the Great Lakes Region.
+Her graduate and postdoctoral research utilized novel techniques to trace mercury pollution from sources like coal-fired power plants into rainfall and aquatic ecosystems across the Great Lakes Region.

 Liesl Eichler Clark is President of Michigan EIBC and the Institute for Energy Innovation.
 Under her leadership, Michigan EIBC has become the premier organization dedicated to advanced energy business interests in Michigan.
 Michigan EIBC serves the objectives of member companies by strengthening the Michigan network of advanced energy businesses, engaging the public and policymakers around policy and regulatory initiatives, creating partnerships to expand business opportunities, and advancing energy innovation.